RegardsOss/RegardsOss.github.io/docs/development/functional-overview/02-meta-catalog-services.md

 To learn more about catalog service and its multiple search engines like **STAC** or **OpenSearch**, see [**Catalog**](../backend/regards/catalog/catalog.md).

-The here under diagram explain the interactions between microservices for this purpose:
+The diagram below explains the interactions between microservices for this purpose:

 ![](img/consult-meta-catalog.png)